History of rail transport in Chile: Antofagasta – La Paz railway

 The Ferrocarril de Antofagasta a La Paz was a railway line established at the end of the 19th century as "Antofagasta (Chili) and Bolivia Railway Company".

 Until the mid-1970s, the line provided cargo and passenger transport services between the towns of Antofagasta, Ollagüe and La Paz.
 Currently, the company "Ferrocarril de Antofagasta a Bolivia" (FCAB) uses the railways to transport cargo to and from Bolivia, and also connects its line with the Andean Railway of Bolivia, Ferronor in Chile, and Ferrocarril Belgrano in Argentina.

 Mineral lines

-There were also private industrial lines such as the Anglo-Chilean Nitrate & Railway Company's Tocopilla nitrate railway which hauled nitrate for decades until 2015 when flood damage put it beyond economic repair.
+There were also private industrial lines such as the Anglo-Chilian Nitrate and Railway Company's Tocopilla nitrate railway which hauled nitrate for decades until 2015 when flood damage put it beyond economic repair.